Mixed-State Topological Order under Coherent Noise: Random Rotation Noise

 For coherent information, we numerically compute $I_c^{(2)}$ from Eq.~\eqref{RandRotIc} for finite-sized systems.
 Figure~\ref{fig:YRot_Renyi2CI} shows the result for various $L_x \times L_y$ torus geometries.
 Even in small systems, $I_c^{(2)}$ converges quite well to $2\log 2$ for $R < 1$.
 At $R = 1$, we have $I_c^{(2)} = 0$ and the quantum memory is lost.
 An intriguing point to note is that $I_c^{(2)}$ goes to 1 rapidly for geometries with $\gcd(L_x, L_y) = 1$.
 This aligns with the fact that the TC with coprime geometry has an advantage in correcting stochastic Pauli-$Y$ noise~\cite{tuckett2019tailoring}.

 Although $I_c^{(2)}$ does not rigorously guarantee the existence of the QEC protocol, we expect the same behavior to persist in the replica limit $n\rightarrow 1$.
 This anticipation is consistent with previous studies that demonstrated the error threshold of the TC against stochastic $Y$ noise to be $p_c = 0.5$~\cite{tuckett2018ultrahigh, tuckett2019tailoring, chubb2021statistical}.
-Additionally, the decohered TC under the maximal stochastic $Y$ noise has a diverging Markov length~\cite{ellison2024towards}, which has been proposed to play a role similar to the correlation length in pure states~\cite{sang2024stability}.
+Additionally, the decohered TC under the maximal stochastic $Y$ noise has a diverging Markov length~\cite{ellison2025toward}, which has been proposed to play a role similar to the correlation length in pure states~\cite{sang2025stability}.
 This fact suggests that there should be a mixed-state phase transition at $R_c = 1$.

-We also note the similar robustness of the TC in the measurement setup, where a $Y$-measurement probability of unity is required to destroy the encoded quantum memory in the thermodynamic limit~\cite{botzung2023robustness, lee2024randomly}.
+We also note similar robustness of the TC under the only-$Y$ measurement setup, where each qubit is measured in the $Y$-basis with probability $p_y$.
+It is known that the probability of corrupting the encoded quantum memory vanishes exponentially with system size unless every physical qubit is measured (i.e., $p_y = 1$)~\cite{botzung2025robustness, lee2024randomly}, in agreement with the mixed-state phase transition of the TC under random $Y$-rotation noise at $R_c = 1$.